How to Login after Disabling All Users in Windows?

 Close the command prompt and restart your computer.

-After rebooting Windows, you will see that all your disabled user accounts have been enabled and are visible on login screen.
-Select the user you want to login with and enter the password that we have set in previous step.
-That’s it, you can now successfully login into your computer on which you were locked out due to disabling of all user accounts.
+After rebooting Windows, you will see that all your disabled user accounts have been enabled and are visible on the login screen.
+Select the user you want to log in with and enter the password that we have set in the previous step.
+That’s it, you can now successfully log in to your computer on which you were locked out due to disabling all users.

 Step 7: Reverting the Changes Made to Windows